EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   GET {id}: Retrieves the item with the specified unique id.    **Example: GET /items/{id}**

 -   DELETE {id}: Deletes the item with the unique id.    **Example: DELETE /items/{id}**

+##  HTTP status codes

+-   *Success Codes:*

+-   200 OK: The request was successful, and the server returned the requested data.
+Example: Successful GET or PUT request.

+-   201 Created: The request was successful, and a new resource was created.
+Example: Successful POST request.

+-   202 Accepted: The request has been received but not yet acted upon (processing will occur asynchronously).
+Example: A long-running task initiated by the server.

+-   *Client Error Codes:*

+-   400 Bad Request: The server could not understand the request due to invalid syntax or missing parameters.
+Example: Sending malformed JSON.

+-   401 Unauthorized: Authentication is required and has failed or not been provided.
+Example: Missing or invalid API key/token.

+-   403 Forbidden: The server understood the request but refuses to authorize it.
+Example: Accessing a resource without the necessary permissions.

+-   404 Not Found: The requested resource could not be found on the server.
+Example: Requesting a non-existent endpoint.

+-   405 Method Not Allowed: The request method (e.g., POST, GET) is not supported for the requested resource.
+Example: Using POST on an endpoint that only allows GET.

+-   429 Too Many Requests: The client has sent too many requests in a given time (rate limiting).
+Example: Exceeding an API's usage limit.

+-   **Server Error Codes:**

+-   500 Internal Server Error: The server encountered an unexpected condition that prevented it from fulfilling the request.
+Example: Server misconfiguration or unhandled exceptions in code.

+-   503 Service Unavailable: The server is currently unavailable (overloaded or down for maintenance).
+Example: Temporary downtime or high traffic causing the service to be inaccessible.